 Within three to five years of graduation from the EE program, it is expected that many graduates will have:

-Developed a complex product or process by applying their knowledge of engineering principles, science, mathematics, design and implementation.
+Developed a complex product or process by applying their knowledge of engineering principles, science, mathematics, design and product life-cycle management.

 Improved their skills and abilities by taking graduate courses, professional development training, or voluntary experiential learning opportunities.